 Searching for the ideal access control system for your company requires a mindful evaluation of all your options.
 You want to be sure you’re providing controlled access for your guests, employees, vendors, and business assets with the proper level of security.
-Once you review what’s best for your business, you can implement an access control system that is both cost-effective and functional.
+Once you review what’s best for your business, you can switch to a system that is both cost-effective and functional.

-A locally-hosted access control system requires a server, or the “brains” of the system, to be onsite.
+What’s a locally-hosted access control system?
+It requires a server, or the “brains” of the system, to be onsite.
 To run a local server, a dedicated computer that runs the software, as well as an administrator, must be onsite.
 Not only can this become complicated if you’re managing multiple buildings and have a limited workforce, but it can be very costly to maintain.
 Also, should you lose internet connectivity or experience an outage, it’s always crucial to have an alternate access method.

-A cloud-based access control system means the security permissions are not stored locally.
-Instead, the cloud, or a remote server hosted by a service provider, hosts the permissions.
-With an internet or mobile connection and a web browser, your administrator can manage permissions anywhere and at any time.
+What’s a cloud-based access control system?
+That means the security permissions are not stored locally (on-site).
+Instead, the cloud (ex. a remote server) from the service provider hosts the permissions.
+With an internet or mobile connection and a web browser, your administrator can manage permissions anywhere, at any time.
 This system makes it easy to collaborate, manage multiple buildings, or complex security requirements.
 It also eliminates the maintenance and training costs of operating a local server.

 Matters of security are becoming more and more significant.
-A modern system should be flexible and allow you to customize and configure it for safety.
-The reader should be mountable in a secure area, far from weather and out of sight of burglars.
-Your access control system should use two-factor authentication or multi-factor authentication to meet logical security requirements, as well as end-to-end data encryption during transmission of data.
+A modern access control system should be flexible, and allow you to both customize and configure it for safety.
+The access control reader should be mountable in a secure area, far from weather and out of sight of burglars.
+Your access control system should use two-factor authentication (TFA) or multi-factor authentication (MFA) to meet logical security requirements, as well as end-to-end data encryption (E2EE) during transmission of data.

-The access control system you choose should be easy to use and configure.
+The access control system you choose should be easy to use, configure, and manage.
 With a more modern system, you decrease administrative tasks as you no longer need to organize physical badges, key cards, or fobs.
 Your administrator doesn’t require expensive training and can start managing the intuitive system right away.
-If you need instant access after regular business hours, an administrator can navigate cloud-based software from anywhere.
+If you need instant access after regular business hours, an administrator can navigate cloud-based access control software from anywhere.

 What happens if you want to secure another area in your office, or you decide to expand your company?
 With many traditional systems, it doesn’t grow with your business.
 Often, you’ll need to retrofit wiring from the new location to the central panel.
 Depending on the number of readers your system supports, you may have to purchase an additional module to support your growing business needs.
 A more modern system makes expansion easy and cost-effective.